The 6ias Organising Committee is pleased to announce the Keynote and Invited Speakers for each of the symposium themes.

-Dr Raphael Baumgartner is an early career researcher at the University of New South Wales, Sydney.
-He dedicates his research to the record of ancient life on the Earth, especially to the fossilized stromatolites of the early Archean.
-His work is characterized by an innovative and successful combination of various high-resolution and high-precision analytical techniques in the search for ancient life traces, as well as in reconstructing the habitats of Earth’s earliest life.
+Dr Raphael Baumgartner is a researcher at the University of New South Wales, Sydney.
+He dedicates his research to the record of ancient life on Earth, especially fossilized stromatolites of the early Archean.
+His work is characterized by innovative combinations of various high-resolution and high-precision analytical techniques in the search for ancient life traces, as well as in reconstructing Earth’s earliest habitats.

 Professor Michael Brown is a Professor of Geology at the University of Maryland.
 His research has involved the petrogenesis of high/ultrahigh temperature and high/ultrahigh pressure metamorphism, and understanding the tectonics of metamorphic belts and secular change in metamorphism.
 This work has contributed to unravelling the emergence and evolution of plate tectonics on Earth.

 Dr Priyadarshi Chowdhury is a post-doctoral researcher at Monash University, Australia.
 He works on Archean crustal evolution and geodynamics using a mix of numerical modelling and petrology.
 His current work includes understanding the nature and timescales of late Archean tectonic processes and tying them with the corresponding rock record.